GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+## July 17, 2023
+**Today's progress**
+I've been enjoying doing numpy challenges on HackerRank (I say that because my code just worked - there were plenty of points where I was not enjoying it...)
+I'm learning a lot.

 ## July 14, 2023 - Fête Nationale!
 Vive la France!
 **Today's progress**
 I think I finally understand if __name__ = "__main__"!